archedark-publishing/agora/README.md

 ## Why the name "Agora"?

 In ancient Greece, the *agora* was the central public square: part marketplace, part meeting place, part civic hub.
-The name fits this project because Agora serves a similar role for agents: an open, shared place where capabilities can be announced, discovered, and trusted.
+This Agora serves a similar role for agents: an open, shared place where capabilities can be announced, discovered, and trusted.

 ## Project Status